The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-1-Letters-From-Ailla.md

 Farmer Hewitt invites us to dinner at least once a week and we always accept.
 He has such a lovely family.
 I envy him.
 His eldest girl, Cirili, looks up to me, I think.
 She's been helping me a great deal with Ellie and around the house.
 She has no taste for farming so we hired her as a nanny.
 I have also started to teach her sewing and whitesmithing.
 She is a fast learner.

 The constable is a man named Grover.
-He's a hard and suspicious man who orginally tried to talk Aelric and I into returning to my father's farm, but once we made it clear we were staying, he came around.
+He's a hard and suspicious man who originally tried to talk Aelric and I into returning to my father's farm, but once we made it clear we were staying, he came around.
 He is not welcoming, but he treats everyone the same, which is a kind of fairness I suppose.

 There is a temple to Lathander here.
 It makes me sad to see that beautiful place standing ruined.
 Many of the people remember when it was the source of the town's fortune and health.
 But we have not seen a priest of Lathander in a long time, and it has fallen into disuse.